Medical Marijuana Cards California logo

 • CBD (Cannabidiol): CBD is a non-psychoactive cannabinoid that has gained popularity for its potential therapeutic benefits in various conditions, from epilepsy to anxiety.
 However, its role in glaucoma treatment is less clear.
 Some studies suggest that CBD might actually increase IOP, which would be counterproductive for glaucoma patients.
 Therefore, while CBD has many potential therapeutic applications, its use for glaucoma requires further research and understanding.

 While cannabis and its compounds, particularly THC, have shown promise in reducing IOP, they are not considered first-line treatments for glaucoma.
 The temporary nature of their effects, combined with potential side effects and the lack of long-term research, means that traditional treatments remain the gold standard for glaucoma management.
-However, as research continues and our understanding of cannabinoids deepens, this may change in the future.

 Medical Marijuana in Glaucoma Management